splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

          protocol: udp
 # Comment the following line out if using docker-compose
          mode: host
+       - target: 601
+         published: 601
+         protocol: tcp
+# Comment the following line out if using docker-compose
+         mode: host
        - target: 6514
          published: 6514
          protocol: tcp